 Know the product

-This goes a long way in ensuring a marketer can speak about everything pertaining to the product they are selling.
+This goes a long way in ensuring a marketer can speak about everything pertaining by the rating it in the form of the stay classy airport lax service to the product they are selling.
 The product you are trying to sell is very important because it gives you clues on the market to target, for example trying to sell baby diapers to young college students who don’t need it, the best market for this would be married, pregnant women.

 Once you have a good understanding of the product and the targeted market, you know the benefits the product will bring to that market specifically.
 This gives you the opportunity to tailor your sales pitches, adverts and propositions towards them in a way they begin to see the benefits this product will bring to their life.